 Environmental agency staff and the regulated community access a multitude of databases and government services as part of their regular tasks, which makes managing passwords and multiple accounts a burdensome process.

 - Enhanced user experience through more secure and simplified transactions.

-- Reduced cost and burden associated with registering and maintaining multiple identities across applications, supporting agency staff to remain productive
+- Reduced cost and burden associated with registering and maintaining multiple identities across applications.

-Phase 2 expands the trust network to include U.S. EPA’s Shared Cross-Media Electronic Reporting Rule (CROMERR) Services, as well as secure data sharing between partners including the Colorado Department of Health & Environment and the Arizona Department of Environmental Quality.
+Phase 2 expanded the trust network to include EPA’s Shared Cross-Media Electronic Reporting Rule Services, as well as secure data sharing between partners including the Colorado Department of Public Health & Environment and the Arizona Department of Environmental Quality.

 EE-FIM Phase I report, Partner Integration and Gap Analysis